 - Refusing to tolerate or participate in any behaviour that constitutes harassment

-- Reporting any third-party harassment to the appropriate person or department such as a supervisor, manager, or HR representative
+- Reporting any third-party harassment to the appropriate person or department, such as a supervisor, manager, or HR representative

 - Responding to Third Party Harassment

 Employers should take all reports of third-party harassment seriously and take prompt action to investigate the situation and take appropriate measures to address it.
 This can include removing the employee from the situation, increasing security, or ending the business relationship with the third party.
-The employer also must provide support and protection to the employee and take measures to prevent reoccurrence of similar incidents.
+The employer also must provide support and protection to the employee and take measures to prevent the reoccurrence of similar incidents.

 It’s important to remember that third-party harassment can have serious consequences for the employee and the organisation.
 By identifying, preventing, and responding to third-party harassment, we can create a safe and healthy work environment for all employees.